 - Differences in Age Restrictions: Only adults over the age of 21 can purchase cannabis products in recreational-use states.
-However, in some states, persons under the age of 21 are able to use medical marijuana products for specific conditions, with the help of the primary caregiver.
+However, in some states, qualified patients under the age of 21 are able to consume medical marijuana products for specific conditions, with the help of the primary caregiver.

 Why Do Rules Vary By State?

 Much has changed since legalization began, but each state has its own considerations when preparing to offer new programs.
 When New York announced it would legalize recreational marijuana, Verilife’s New York dispensaries received same-day visits from hopeful buyers thinking the new law took effect the same day.
-However, the actual process of marijuana legalization can take years for states to complete.
+However, the actual process of marijuana legalization and in-store recreational sales can take years for states to complete.

-Because the 1970 Controlled Substances Act still holds that marijuana is illegal at the federal level, marijuana laws - everything from the ways dispensaries advertise to the types of cannabis products sold - are subject to state examination and approval.
+Due to the Controlled Substances Act, cannabis is still considered a Schedule I drug and not nationally legal.
+That’s why marijuana laws - everything from the ways dispensaries advertise to the types of cannabis products sold - are subject to state examination and approval.

 Whether purchasing medical marijuana or recreational marijuana, you will need to meet the requirements of your state or the state you’re visiting.
 Once qualified, you can visit a dispensary to find the marijuana products you need.

 Recreational Cannabis is not available in all states.
 Cannabis is for medical use only and may only be used by certified patients in Maryland, New York, and Pennsylvania.
 State laws impact what dispensaries can and can’t sell to recreational customers and medical marijuana patients.
 Not every type of product, consumption method, dosage form, or potency mentioned on this blog will be permitted in all locations.